Updated October 2018

 The post immediately catches Kiera's eye.
-A new mom is describing her four-month-old's persistent barking cough and is asking the Mom and Baby Facebook group for advice.
+A new mom is describing her four-month-old's persistent barking cough and is asking a mom and baby Facebook group for advice.

 This post is different from the usual chat about deals on used strollers and baby food recipes.
 As a new mom herself, Kiera enjoys the support the group provides, but as a nurse, this post raises a red flag.

 Kiera knows a persistent, barking cough could be a symptom of something serious.
 When others begin responding with home remedies — and no one suggests taking the baby to a health-care professional — her concern grows.
 Kiera has neither seen the baby nor spoken directly to the mom and isn't sure how serious this might be.
 Should she give advice or say nothing?